oils-for-unix/oils/doc/interpreter-state.md

 special case.

 Bash adds many features on top of POSIX, including arrays and associative arrays.
-Oil implements those features, and a few more.
+Oils implements those features, and a few more.

 However, it also significantly simplifies the model.